kni-neu/website-6120/_homeworks/homework-2.md

 #### submission instructions
 -----

-* Save your doc file or compile your PDF into a file called `assignment2.pdf`and submit via  [Gradescope](https://www.gradescope.com/courses/583114) before 5pm, Tuesday, September 29.
+* Save your doc file or compile your PDF into a file called `assignment2.pdf`and submit via  [Gradescope](https://www.gradescope.com/courses/583114) before 5pm, Thursday, January 25.

 <!--